 We have determined that all of our license agreements are contracts with customers within the scope of Topic 606.
 Although licenses are terminable at the option of licensee, we have determined that there is a substantive termination penalty associated with the termination of each license.
 Due to the substantive termination penalty, the contract term for purposes of applying Topic 606 is equal to the stated term of the license agreement, which is the life of the underlying licensed patents.
-The only identified performance obligations in our license agreements are for the delivery of intellectual property licenses to licensees.
-The transaction price for each license agreement is fully allocated to the delivery of the license(s) and is recognized as revenue upon the delivery of the license(s) to the licensee, which generally occurs upon the execution of the license agreement.
+Performance obligations under our license agreements include the delivery of intellectual property licenses to licensees as well as options granted to licensees to acquire future licenses to the extent the options represent material rights to the licensee.
+The transaction price for each license agreement is allocated to these performance obligations and recognized as revenue when the performance obligations are satisfied.
+Consideration allocated to performance obligations for the delivery of intellectual property licenses is recognized as revenue upon the delivery of the license options is recognized as revenue upon the earlier of the option exercise or expiration.

 For license agreements which contain options for the licensee to purchase additional licenses in the future, we evaluate the options at the inception of the agreement to determine if they provide a material right to the licensee.
 In making this determination, we consider whether the optional licenses are priced at a discount to the standalone selling price for the licenses.
-We have determined that none of the options provided to licensees in its license agreements represent material rights to licensees, and therefore do not represent performance obligations until exercised by the licensee.
+For options granted which are deemed to be material rights to the licensee, we allocate a portion of the transaction price to the performance obligation for the option and recognize that consideration as revenue at the earlier of option exercise or expiration.
+Options which are not material rights to licensees are not considered performance obligations and are not accounted for as part of the license agreement until exercised by the licensee.
 Consideration contingent upon the exercise of options by licensees is excluded from the transaction price and not accounted for as part of the license agreement until the option is exercised.
 Upon the exercise of an option by a licensee, the additional consideration related to the option exercise is added to the transaction price and recognized as revenue upon the delivery of the newly purchased license.

-We evaluate the transaction price for our license agreements at each reporting date and recognize changes to the transaction price as revenue during the period, provided that the associated license has been delivered to the licensee.
+We evaluate the transaction price for our license agreements at each reporting date.
 The transaction price for each license includes all fixed consideration, as well as variable consideration to the extent that it is probable that a significant reversal of revenue will not occur in the future.
 Fixed consideration under our license agreements includes up-front fees and annual maintenance fees.
 Variable consideration under our license agreements includes development and sales-based milestone payments, sublicense fees and royalties on sales of licensed products.